juhp/fbrnch/README.md

 ## Build from source
 1. Install openssl-devel

-2. Clone the git repo

-3. And in the source dir, setup the git submodules:
+2. Clone the git repo and in the source dir, setup the git submodules:

 `git submodule update --init`

-and then either:
+3. Then either:

-a) Using stack >= 2.1: `stack install`
+a) using stack >= 2.1: `stack install`

 or

-b) With cabal-install (probably 2.4 or later) and cabal-rpm:
+b) with cabal-install (probably 2.4 or later) and cabal-rpm:

 ```
 $ cabal-rpm builddep